ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 Your credit score can have a significant influence on your business.
 For example, some businesses use their strong personal FICO score to finance operations or cover company costs.
 Using personal funds to aid your firm opens the doors of credit, especially if you don't have commercial accounts.
 This makes you liable for any debt that may come up in your company.

-If you rely on personal loans to fund your business, you will have financial difficulty.
+You will have financial difficulty if you rely on personal loans to fund your business.
 And this may harm your credit score.
-Because there are more “hard pulls” on your credit for each additional loan, the effects add up.
-Your FICO score will suffer, which can impact your insurance rates and your ability to borrow money in the future.
+The effects add up because there are more “hard pulls” on your credit for each additional loan.
+Your FICO score will suffer, impacting your insurance rates and your ability to borrow money.

 A personal guarantee on the first few business credit lines is a typical approach for small businesses to obtain funding.
 You may concentrate solely on developing your financial alternatives through your company after establishing your creditworthiness as a firm.